artefactual/atom-docs/user-manual/add-edit-content/archival-descriptions.rst

-4. In the Identifier :term:`field`, you can automatically generate an identifier if desired, based on the settings defined in **Admin > Settings** - for more information, see: :ref:`identifier-mask`.
+4. In the Identifier :term:`field`, you can automatically generate an identifier if desired, based on the settings defined in **Admin > Settings > Identifiers** - for more information, see: :ref:`identifier-mask`.
 Click the "Generate identifier" link beneath the identifier field, and AtoM will populate the field with a unique value based on the identifier mask settings.